A Venomous Love

 The secretary returned and held the director’s door open.
 “Mr. Packwood will see you.”

 When they entered, Ruddy’s eyes were momentarily drawn to a quartet of paintings on the wall.
 Done in oils and vibrant colors, they were a series of African animals in their natural habitat on the savannahs.
-He preferred the oils and these paintings settings.
+He preferred the oils in settings.

 Ruddy brought his attention back to the director.